-On Amazon Music, signing up for an Unlimited subscription gives you access to lossless HD (16-bit) and Ultra HD (24-bit) tracks at no extra cost.
+On Amazon Music, signing up for an Unlimited subscription gives you access to lossless HD (16-bit/44.1kHz) and Ultra HD (up to 24-bit/192kHz) tracks.
 Amazon Music will indicate if a track is HD or Ultra HD content with a small icon in the player app.
 Non-Prime members pay $9.99/per month, while Prime members pay $7.99/per month.

 Signing up for Deezer gives you access to Deezer HiFi.
 You can enjoy lossless CD-quality tracks without paying extra.
-There’s no “Ultra HD” or “hi-res” subscription level, but as mentioned this isn’t all too important.
+There’s no “Ultra HD” or Hi-Res Deezer option, but this isn’t all too important.
 A standard Deezer plan costs $10.99/month.

 Tidal HiFi is not always actually lossless

 Tidal breaks down its streaming options into two tiers.
-HiFi is $9.99 USD a month and provides access to 16-bit tracks.
-HiFi Plus is $19.99 and goes up to 24-bit tracks, and it also includes spatial audio support for Dolby Atmos and Sony 360 Reality Audio.
+HiFi is $9.99/month and provides access to 16-bit tracks.
+HiFi Plus is $19.99/month and goes up to 24-bit tracks.
+The HiFi option also includes spatial audio support for Dolby Atmos and Sony 360 Reality Audio.
 However, Tidal uses the Master Quality Authenticated (MQA) format for 24-bit files, which is, in fact, lossy.
 This applies to all of the 24-bit tracks, but ostensibly not the 16-bit tracks.
 However, this is true only if the 16-bit track is not flagged as a “master” track and was supplied to Tidal from the publisher in a 16-bit, lossless format.
 In contrast, tracks with the “master” tag aren’t lossless, but essentially bit-limited versions of the MQA tracks.

-Qobuz offers a Studio subscription at $10.83 USD per month and Sublime at $15.00 USD a month.
+Qobuz offers a Studio subscription at $10.83/month and Sublime at $15.00/month.
 Both have up to 24-bit, 192kHz lossless streaming.
-Sublime also includes a discount of up to 60% on every hi-res download.
+Sublime also includes a discount of up to 60% on every Hi-Res download.

-Spotify announced a lossless streaming service known as Spotify HiFi that was supposed to debut in 2021, but so far it has yet to make an appearance.
-When (if?) it launches, it will likely feature CD-quality audio available for streaming.
+Spotify announced a lossless streaming service known as Spotify HiFi that was supposed to debut in 2021.
+We’re still waiting for Spotify lossless audio, and when (if?) it launches, it will feature CD-quality audio available for streaming.
 The jury is still out on whether or not Spotify HiFi will support Hi-Res audio too.

 Can you stream lossless audio over Bluetooth?

 To circumvent the bandwidth issue, Bluetooth codecs use various tricks to keep a connection stable.
 Certain codecs are better at this than others.
-For instance, the widely-available SBC codec doesn’t keep quality all that high so not much data is sent, but the connection is pretty stable.
-Higher quality codecs, such as aptX and aptX HD use more advanced algorithms.
-Certain codecs like aptX Adaptive and LDAC can actually vary their bitrate depending on the content and needs of the connection.
+SBC, for instance, streams less data but offers a very stable connection that minimizes the number of streaming hiccups.
+Higher-quality codecs, such as aptX and aptX HD use more advanced algorithms.
+Certain codecs like aptX Adaptive, the Samsung Seamless Codec, and LDAC can actually vary their bitrate depending on the content and needs of the connection.
 In fact, LDAC reaches nearly CD-quality audio overall.
 It’s not a perfect match, but only really picky listeners would be likely to notice.
 There’s also aptX Lossless, which is set to debut on devices sometime this year.